Access our free probate checklist. Instantly access now

 Letters of administration florida

-Acting as the personal representative for a loved one’s estate after their passing is no small matter.
+Acting as the personal representative for a loved one’s estate is a significant legal responsibility..
 Maybe you chose to do so before their passing as a way to show your love and care for their wellbeing.
-But, now that the time has come for you to act on their behalf, you are feeling completely overwhelmed, especially since they did not have a will.
+But, now that the time has come for you to act on their behalf, the process can feel overwhelming, especially since they did not have a will.

 What is a Letter of Administration in Florida?